thomasgtaylor/how.wtf/content/post/2023-03-25-list-public-ip-addresses-of-ec2-instances-using-aws-cli.md

 ---
-title: List public IP addresses of EC2 instances using AWS CLI
-date: 2023-03-25T00:45:00-04:00
 author: Thomas Taylor
+categories:
+- cloud
+date: 2023-03-25 00:45:00-04:00
 description: How to use list public IP addresses of EC2 instances using the AWS CLI
-categories:
-- Cloud
 tags:
-- AWS
+- aws
-- AWS CLI
+- aws-cli
+title: List public IP addresses of EC2 instances using AWS CLI
 ---

 Listing all public IP addresses of EC2 instances can be completed using the `--query` argument.